top of page

 HISTORY

-The Marshall Community Chorus is in its 35th season of providing
+The Marshall Community Chorus is now in its 37th season of providing free choral music concerts to Marshall and Saline County, Missouri, residents.

-Founded in 1988 as part of the celebratory events for Marshall's Sesquicentennial Celebration, the choir gave its first performance as part of Religious Heritage Day.
-The singers at that first performance came from the many churches in our community and were directed
+Founded in 1988 as part of the celebratory events for Marshall's Sesquicentennial Celebration, the choir gave its first performance under the direction of Marie Boedeker as part of Religious Heritage Day.
+Marie would continue to direct the choir until her retirement in 1999.

-Marie Boedeker would continue to direct the choir for the next twelve years until her retirement in 1999.
-She was followed by Ron Sayer, who directed the choir for thirteen years until he left to chair the music department at State Fair Community College.
-During that time, the repertoire of the choir expanded in scope and complexity and choir
+Ron Sayer took over the baton and directed the choir for thirteen years until he left to chair the music department at State Fair Community College.
+During that time, the choir's repertoire grew in scope and complexity, and choir membership grew to include members from outside Saline County.
+James Woodland succeeded Sayer and was followed by Ann Lewis.

-In the fall of 2021, taking COVID precautions as recommended by the Center for Disease Control and the leading national performing arts organizations and determined to bring music back to the community, the Marshall Community Chorus came back to life, singing a complete concert season, masks and all.
-This time, Ron Sayer was back at the helm of the choir, and while numbers were fewer, the same level
+COVID silenced the choir's 32nd performance season just as it did every performing ensemble in the country.
+But in the fall of 2021, determined to bring music back to the community, the Marshall Community Chorus came back to life, singing a complete concert season, masks and all.
+This time, Sayer was back at the helm, and although the number of singers was fewer, audiences were far from disappointed, as the choir gave six performances in 2021-2022.

 bottom of page